Charlotte Frances McLeod

-Charlotte Frances McLeod (February 26, 1925 - September 16, 2007), was the second American woman to travel to Denmark and undergo gender-affirming surgery.
+Charlotte Frances McLeod (February 26, 1925 – September 16, 2007) was the second American woman to travel to Denmark and undergo gender-affirming surgery.
 Before her transition, McLeod served in the army from 1948 to 1949.
 She was discharged from the Army for minor medical reasons.

 Life before transition

-McLeod was originally from New Orleans, Louisiana, but also lived in Miami and Tennessee at different points throughout her life.
+McLeod was born in Nashville, Tennessee, in 1925, but moved to Dyersburg, Tennessee, with her parents to live in her grandparents' home.
 McLeod's father recalled that she rarely engaged in sports or other games with boys.

 McLeod was in the army from 1948 to 1949 and was discharged for minor medical reasons.
 When asked about why she left, McLeod stated: "Everyone could see that I was no soldier, and that it was all a mistake.”

 McLeod was unable to get the plastic surgery in America she wanted.
 Instead, American doctors attempted to change her gender identity: "I’ve never been a boy—not in my mind.
 American doctors offered to make me more of a man, but could never give me a man’s mind”.

 McLeod commented several times on the dire emotional state she was in due to her inability to be the gender she felt she truly was.
 During her time in America she felt suicidal due to her inability to receive surgery in America, stating: “I was treated neither as male or female—more as a nonentity…I was miserable and I wanted to die.”